vinitkumar/vinitkumar.github.com/_posts/2013-06-15-what-is-on-my-mind.md

+---
+layout: post
+title: "What is on my mind?"
+description: "Things i think about"
+category: articles
+tags: [ post, images, test]
+---

 # What is on my mind?

 These days i had a great time working on some pretty good projects in both office and home.
 I will talk about my personal projects for obv reasons.